keijiro/FFmpegOut/README.md

 repository nor the package because it's too large to be included.
 It has to be added manually after installation of FFmpegOut.

-Any recent versions of FFmpeg would work, but I recommend using the following static-linked executables because I'm using this for testing.
+Any recent versions of FFmpeg would work, but I recommend using [KeatsPeeks]' static-linked executables because I'm using them for testing.

 - Windows:
   https://github.com/KeatsPeeks/ffmpeg-static/blob/master/bin/win32/x64/ffmpeg.exe